 When mid-market and enterprise teams start re-examining their customer onboarding process, it’s rarely because they’re shopping for software.

-It usually starts with a time-to-value, retention or revenue problem.
+It usually starts with a time-to-value, retention, or revenue problem.
 That problem quickly turns into a question about how to solve it.

 As teams evaluate customer onboarding platform solutions, a familiar internal debate tends to surface.